 It gets murkier when it comes to your retirement accounts, such as your 401k.
 Generally, the board counts these as illiquid assets, although they may decide to give you a certain amount of credit.
 Additionally, the board of directors will likely not consider any real estate you own in their calculation.

 Post-closing liquidity is quoted in months or years.
 Typically buildings and lenders want to see 1 Year to 2 Years of post-closing liquidity.
 Calculated by taking your liquid assets after subtracting your planned down payment and estimated closing costs and comparing it to your combined monthly maintenance charge and mortgage payment.

-Co-ops and condos
+Co-ops and CondosCo-ops and Condos

 As you might imagine, co-op boards are typically more restricted than their condo counterparts.
 For a co-op, you should expect a board will want to see that you have liquid assets totaling one to two years following your closing.
 In our experience, two years’ post-closing liquidity is more common.

 Your lender also wants to make sure you have a reserve.
-After all, if you do not have anything saved up in a rainy day fund, you could face a potential foreclosure in the event something happens, such as a job loss.
-Therefore, while your condo may not require you to have a reserve fund, the bank almost surely will want to see one.
+Depending on the bank, they like to know that you have enough liquidity to cover at least one year of the mortgage and monthly maintenance fees after your down payment and closing costs are paid.
+After all, if you do not have anything saved up in a rainy day fund, you could face a potential foreclosure if something happens, such as a job loss.
+Therefore, while your condo may not require you to have a reserve fund, the bank will almost surely want to see one.

-Co-op boards want to see it to minimize distressed sales, which hurt comps in the building.
+It is good to have a safety net if you run into financial difficulties.
+Hopefully, it would help if you never had it, but it will help you sleep better at night.
+Co-op boards want to see minimized distressed sales, which hurt comps in the building.
 Lenders want to ensure you can pay back the borrowed funds, even should you experience an unexpected and unfortunate event.